LittleHobbitFrodo/H-OS/README.md

   - Mtools is widely used, your distribution should provide a package for it

 **[Limine](https://limine-bootloader.org/)** - bootloader used to start the system
-- Arch linux has an official package for limine
+- Arch Linux has an official package for limine
 - H-OS also provide **script for limine installation** (detailed somewhere below)